-Gormer strongly encourages people to seek healthier alternatives to the OMAD diet.
+Gomer strongly encourages people to seek healthier alternatives to the OMAD diet.

 “The best thing for health is avoiding processed foods, including packaged foods loaded with sugar, processed grains, and highly processed vegetable seed oils (soybean, corn, canola, rice bran, sunflower, safflower, and vegetable).
-Instead, stick to whole foods like protein, vegetables, healthy fats (like avocado and olive oil), and limited carbohydrates (whole fruits and grains) depending on your lifestyle, exercise habits, and individual metabolism,” advises Gormer.
+Instead, stick to whole foods like protein, vegetables, healthy fats (like avocado and olive oil), and limited carbohydrates (whole fruits and grains) depending on your lifestyle, exercise habits, and individual metabolism,” advised Gomer.
 “Avoiding fad diets, fasting, and too much restriction to avoid metabolic damage is key.”

-In terms of the timing and frequency of eating, Gormer suggests limiting snacks and just going for three meals a day if something like the OMAD diet is appealing to you for insulin reasons.
+In terms of the timing and frequency of eating, Gomer suggests limiting snacks and just going for three meals a day if something like the OMAD diet is appealing to you for insulin reasons.
 Finally, she suggests working with a registered dietitian and a nutritionist who can help support you with your diet and health goals and tailor an individual eating plan that makes sense for your body and your life.

 Like any other special diet, one shouldn’t begin OMAD all at once.
 The key is to gradually and slowly start eating more healthfully by eliminating processed foods and sugars.
 Once you eliminate those from your diet, it’s safe to begin eating one meal a day.

 - 10 smoky scotch whisky options to make those fall campfires magical

 - Whiskey upgrade: How to fat wash your favorite whiskey or bourbon to add new depths of flavor